-Specific goal of Higher Education Concentration:
+Specific goal for the Higher Education Concentration:

-With a grounding in the conceptual underpinnings of the practice of higher education, this concentration will prepare the candidates to emerge as ethical and socially responsive professionals who can connect theory and research to successfully operate within the diverse, social, political, educational and organizational contexts of their institutions and the community.
+With a grounding in the conceptual underpinnings of the practice of higher education, this concentration will equip the candidates with the knowledge base and skills sets conducive for the effective organizational administration, policy development, strategic innovations, and social justice advocacy as related to post-secondary institutions.
+The candidates will emerge as ethical and socially responsive professionals who can connect theory and research to successfully operate within the diverse, social, political, educational, and organizational contexts of their institutions and the community.